 Five 9s Availability: What Does It Mean?

 Cloud availability is often measured in nines.
-Low-level services may offer two nines (99 percent) uptime.
-A solid solution may go for four nines (99.99 percent) availability.
-But when it comes to cloud resiliency, five nines (99.999 percent) uptime is the target most of the industry considers the upper echelon.
+Low-level services may offer two nines (99%) uptime.
+A solid solution may go for four nines (99.99%) availability.
+But when it comes to cloud resiliency, five nines (99.999%) uptime is the target most of the industry considers the upper echelon.

 five-9s-availability-what-does-it-mean-your-cloud-services